Are you ready to drive? Passing your test and beyond

 The traditional driving test is changing

-That's right - you may have read the news that changes are coming to the driving test.
-So, if you're about to start lessons, or are already in the middle of some, be aware that from December 4 this year the format is slightly different.
+That's right - you may have read the news that changes have been made to the driving test.
 There are four changes.
 In summary, the independent part of the test will double in length to 20 minutes; drivers will be asked to follow instructions from sat nav; the dreaded three-point turn manoeuvre is being phased out; and you'll be asked to answer a vehicle safety question while driving.
 The DVSA says it is making these changes to 'make sure that training and the driving test reduce the number of young people being killed in collisions.'

 Passing the test is just the start